Lifelong Reinforcement Learning with Modulating Masks: Methods

 \subsection{Exploiting previous knowledge to learn new tasks}

 One assumption in LRL, often measured with metrics such as forward and backward transfer \citep{new2022lifelong}, is that some tasks in the curriculum have similarities.
 Thus, previously acquired knowledge, stored in masks, may be exploited to learn new tasks.
 To test this hypothesis, we propose an incremental approach to using previously learned masks when facing a new task.
-Rather than learning a large number of masks to be used to infer a linear combination for new tasks, as in \citet{wortsman2020supermasks}, we instead bootstrap the learning from the start with any small number of masks combined linearly, plus a trainable random mask $\phi^r = \{S_{k+1}^1 \ldots S_{k+1}^L\}$.
+Rather than learn a large number of masks and infer which mask is useful for solving a task at test time via gradient optimized linear combination, as in \citet{wortsman2020supermasks}, we instead start to exploit previous knowledge from any small number of masks combined linearly, plus a trainable random mask $\phi_{k+1} = \{S_{k+1}^1 \ldots S_{k+1}^L\}$.
 The intuition is that strong linear combination parameters can be discovered quickly if similarities are strong, otherwise more weight is placed on the newly trained mask.

 A new mask at layer $l$ is given by